singhquitearyan/data-structure-and-algorithm/Recursion/012-count-vowel/README.md

-count the number of vowel present in the String
+count the number of vowel present in the String.

+1. using arrays
+2.  using strings